BizarroEpisode: Intentional for the first few years. Every seventh episode or so was supposed to be weird.

 ** Speaking of the Adult Swim store shutting down, for a time it was impossible (aside from buying used copies online for outrageously inflated prices) to obtain Volumes 4 and 5, since they were Adult Swim Store exclusives.
 However, they have since been made available on iTunes with the rest of the series.

 ** You can find the episode "The Mask" on the VHS release of that movie, which it was originally made for; it follows the film.
 (Or, you can just watch it on YouTube.)

-* MissingEpisode: ''Copa Toon", a series of specials done for Latin American audiences during the [[TheWorldCup 2002 FIFA World Cup]] and the 2003 Copa America where Space Ghost interviewed several sports personalities were considered lost for more than a decade until the episodes were uploaded to YouTube in 2015.
-The episodes were unique because they were recorded in both English (with the original cast) and Spanish, yet Oscar Perez' lines remained in Spanish in both dubs.
+* MissingEpisode: ''Copa Toon", a series of specials done for Latin American audiences during the [[UsefulNotes/TheWorldCup 2002 FIFA World Cup]] and the 2003 Copa America where Space Ghost interviewed several sports personalities were considered lost for more than a decade until the episodes were uploaded to YouTube in 2015.
+The episodes were unique because they were recorded in both English (with the original cast) and Spanish, yet the interviewee's lines remained in Spanish in both dubs.